gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

   Index counter which corresponds to the epoch used in the SCTP DTLS Chunk.
-This is a counter implemented in DTLS in SCTP that is used to identify which DTLS connection instance that is capable of processing the DTLS message over an user message.
+This is a counter implemented in DTLS in SCTP that is used to identify which DTLS connection instance that is capable of processing the DTLS message over a user message.
 This index is recommended to be the lower part of a 64-bit unsigned integer variable as this is how DTLS epoch counter is defined.
 DCI is unrelated to the DTLS Connection ID [RFC9147].
 The counters